MicrosoftDocs/cpp-docs/docs/linux/cmake-linux-project.md

 ## Choose a Linux target

 As soon as you open the folder, Visual Studio parses the CMakeLists.txt file and specifies a Windows target of **x86-Debug**.
 To target Linux, change the project settings to **Linux-Debug** or **Linux-Release**.

+::: moniker range="vs-2019"

+To target Windows Subsystem for Linux, choose **WSL-Debug**.

+::: moniker-end

 By default, Visual Studio chooses the first remote system in the list under **Tools** > **Options** > **Cross Platform** > **Connection Manager**.
 If no remote connections are found, you are prompted to create one.
 For more information, see [Connect to your remote Linux computer](connect-to-your-remote-linux-computer.md).